 Value for money audit is the audit activities for assessing and evaluating three factors: Economy, Efficiency, and Effectiveness.
 It is a way of checking whether the resources are purchased at good quality at a low cost.

 A forensic audit is performed by forensic accountants who possess both the skill of accounting and investigation.
-The forensic investigation covers a number of areas including fraud investigation, crime investigation, a dispute among shareholders, and insurance claims.
+The forensic investigation covers several areas, including fraud, crime, disputes among shareholders, and insurance claims.
 Forensic audit also requires a proper plan and procedure like other audit engagements.

 A payroll audit examines an organization’s payroll processes to ensure accuracy.
-Payroll audits are internal and help to prevent possible external audits in the future.
+Payroll audits are internal and help prevent possible future external audits.
 Organizations should conduct payroll audits annually to check for errors in their payroll process.

 Agreed Upon Procedures

-This is a negative engagement where auditors perform their reviews on the procedures that agreed with the client.
-Auditors are required to make sure that there is no conflict of interest between the audit team and the client management team.
+This is a negative engagement where auditors perform their reviews on the procedures agreed upon with the client.
+Auditors are required to ensure no conflict of interest between the audit team and the client management team.

 The integrated audit is a type of audit that meets the requirements of two different areas of the audit.
 For example, in a social audit, there are some areas to be confirmed with the financial audit.

-Special audit assignment is done by the internal auditor.
+The internal auditor does special audit assignments.
 Special audit happens for fraud cases, business cases,s or other special cases in the organization.
-This type of audit is done by the internal staff of the organization and it is a bit different from the forensic audit.
+The organization’s internal staff does this type of audit, which is a bit different from the forensic audit.

 After completing the audit, the audit report is prepared by the audit team and submitted to the audit committee.
-Sometimes, the special audit report is submitted to the CEO of the company.
+Sometimes, the special audit report is submitted to the company’s CEO.

 An operational audit is a type of audit that is similar to an internal audit.
 This type of audit analyzes the company’s goals, planning process, procedures, and operational results.
-The goal of an operational audit is to improve a business by increasing efficiency and reducing costs.
+An operational audit aims to improve a business by increasing efficiency and reducing costs.

-Sales auditing involves knowing about the sales process, review management’s target, and stock evaluation.
-Sales auditing plays an important role for organizations to determine whether the current sales practice is working or not and how it can be improved.
+Sales auditing involves knowing the sales process, reviewing management’s target, and evaluating the stock.
+Sales auditing plays an important role for organizations to determine whether the current sales practice is working and how it can be improved.
 Sales auditing helps in improving the sales process and profit of the organization.

 The different types of audits are described above that a business can use.
-It is important for organizations to conduct audits regularly and the results of the audit can help the organization in many different ways.
+Organizations need to conduct audits regularly; the audit results can help the organization in many different ways.
 Organizations can conduct audits depending on which department is weak.